awssgr/voterocket-lab/README.md

 ## Adding custom business logic to the GraphQL API

 Because this is a voting application we need to find a way to record a vote for a candidate.
 While we could use the `updateCandidate` mutation and resolver that was generated for us, this relies on having to increment the value on the client.
-It can't be guaranteed that all clients will have the same value for the vote count—it's much more robust to do this server-side.[^1]
+It can't be guaranteed that all clients will have the same value for the vote count—it's much more robust to do this server-side<sup><a name="fnote_ref_1">[1.](#fnote1)</a></sup>.

 This is how we would it if this were the AWS CLI: